cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/stateManagement.md

 };
 ```

-Annotation may have properties specific to their own tools, but must contain sliceNormal, UID and tool.
+Annotation may have properties specific to their own tools, but must contain viewPlaneNormal, UID and tool.
 Developers will be able to interact with the annotations manager with the following API:

 ```js
 // Adds annotation